 Favouring new uses for energy and new ways of managing it and making it available to increasingly more people in a sustainable way calls for faster innovation in the field of energy.

-Companies like Enel which have made digitalisation and open innovation the pillars of its industrial strategy have huge opportunities to seize in a rapidly changing world.
+Companies like Enel which have made digitalization and open innovation the pillars of its industrial strategy have huge opportunities to seize in a rapidly changing world.
 This is the direction taken with the successful experience of the Innovation Hub that Enel inaugurated in July in Tel Aviv, Israel, where innovative technologies that can ensure the sustainability of the business are being researched and developed.

 The Israeli high-tech start-up scene is among the most vibrant in the world and can boast such a concentration of innovative companies that it has been likened to Silicon Valley in the United States and called Silicon Wadi which means ‘valley’ in Hebrew.

 Just six months from its birth, the start-up accelerator opened in Tel Aviv has already achieved extraordinary results.
 Since July, under the leadership of Eran Levy, the manager of Tel Aviv Innovation Hub, the technological priorities on which to focus the scouting activities to find the best start-ups have been set in cooperation with the Group's business lines.